matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Physical Security**

-- Data centers are protected with a layered security model.
+- Data centers protected with a layered security model.
-- All access is tracked and monitored:
+- All access tracked and monitored:
     - Access logs, activity records, and camera footage.
 - Limited access:
     - Less than 1% of Googlers will ever enter a data center.

 **Data access security: Data at rest**

-- All data at rest is chunked and encrypted automatically.
+- All data at rest chunked and encrypted automatically.
 - Additional options are also available:
     - Customer managed keys (CMEK)
     - Customer supplied keys (CSEK)